 Check the particularly warm and wet parts of your home, such as the bathroom, for mold.
 Bleach is a quick fix to eliminate mold, but if you don’t contain the source of the issue (warm moisture), the mold will just keep returning.
 To quell mold growth, keep those areas of your home ventilated with fans, open doors to the rest of the home, and open windows in the cooler parts of the day.
 If mold continues to be an issue, install a ventilator or whole-home dehumidifier.

 Take care of your home, and your home will take care of you.
-When DIY maintenance won’t cut it, call One Source Heating and Air Conditioning at 205-209-4246.
+When DIY maintenance won’t cut it, call One Source Heating, Cooling & Electrical Conditioning at (205) 509-1929.

 Image provided by Shutterstock